gashey/laravel-mobiverse-ussd/README.md

 ## About

 This is a package to help you integrate the Mobiverse USSD service into your Laravel application.
 Users will be able to access your application on USSD with codes like <strong>*1234#</strong> from their phones.

+This package uses code from [https://github.com/jowusu837/hubtel-ussd-plugin-laravel](https://github.com/jowusu837/hubtel-ussd-plugin-laravel) created by Victor James Owusu.

 ## Installation